lineality/Online_Voting_Using_One_Time_Pads/README.md

 Other methods such as chains-of-trust may be useful to harden thrifty online systems.

 #### General Revisions for Thrifty-Secure-Voting:
-1. no physical printed copies or separate air-gapped hardware ?. one pad per set of elections vs. two pads per single election (backup pads?)
+1. no physical printed copies
+2. no separate air-gapped hardware
+?. one pad per set of elections vs. two pads per single election (backup pads?)
+3. more cryptographic signature use?

 Notes:
 - individual permission drop-off folders (like S3)